robinhood/faust/docs/userguide/channels.rst

 .. note::

-    Some channels may require a declaration on the server side to be created.
-Faust will usually declare channels/topics that are used internally, but will not declare topics considered as "source topics", that is topics exposed for use by Kafka applications by other systems.
+    Some channels may require you to declare them on the server side before they're used.
+Faust will create topics considered internal but will not create or modify "source topics" (i.e., exposed for use by other Kafka applications).

     To define a topic as internal use ``app.topic('name', ..., internal=True)``.